stymwg/Project1/README.md

 ##Setup
 Run the following command in Git Bash: sbatch [the name of script you wish to run - for short reads, this is SR_SX_script.
 For long reads, this is XXX.
 For hybrid scripts this is]
 ##Technologies
+Python version: 3.7.11
 Unicycler Version: v0.4.8
-FLYE version
+FLYE version: Flye 2.9-b1774
-Medaka version
+Medaka version:
-Prokka Version
+Prokka Version:
 ##ChangeLog
 ...
 ##Contributors